WordPress/hosting-handbook/upgrading.md

 - Plugins: probably no
 - Themes: probably no

-__If you don't have PHP 7.4 configured yet, do it.
-Chances are that everything will still work normally.__
+_If you don't have PHP 7.4 configured yet, do it.
+Chances are that everything will still work normally._

+Upgrade everything normally.
+Everything should work fine.

 ## Changelog